threefoldtecharchive/0-stor/specs/principles.md

 - each part encrypted using ??? hash of content
 - input for uploading
    - see psuedo language
-- etcd can optionally be used for storing the metadata (even as a double linked list, very handy for e.g. storing tlogs)
+- etcd can optionally be used for storing the metadata
+    - even as a double linked list, very handy for e.g. storing tlogs)
+    - ETCD is optional !!!

 ## pseudo language to use lib (example in python)